zkpassport/zkpassport-sdk/README.md

 // and get back the result along with the proof
 // The example below requests to disclose the firstname, prove the user is at least 18 years old,
-// prove the user is from the EU but not from a Scandinavian country (note that Norway is not in the EU) const { url, requestId, onQRCodeScanned, onGeneratingProof, onProofGenerated, onReject, onError } = queryBuilder .disclose('firstname')
+// prove the user is from the EU but not from a Scandinavian country (note that Norway is not in the EU) const {
+  url,
+  requestId,
+  onQRCodeScanned,
+  onGeneratingProof,
+  onProofGenerated,
+  onFinalResult,
+  onReject,
+  onError,
+} = queryBuilder
+  .disclose('firstname')
   .gte('age', 18)
   .in('nationality', EU_COUNTRIES)